-SJACS receives reports from all areas of the university community such as Residential Life staff, the Department of Public Safety, faculty, staff and Information Services Division.
+SJACS receives reports from all areas of the university community such as Residential Education staff, the Department of Public Safety, faculty and staff.
 Reports are reviewed in this office and if the circumstances surrounding the complaint indicate that a violation of the Student Conduct Code may have occurred, disciplinary charges will be brought against the student.
-Students are notified by a letter issued to them through their USC email account indicating the date and location of the incident and the need to meet with a Judicial Officer by a specified date.
+Students are notified by a letter issued to them through their USC email account indicating the date and location of the incident and the need to meet with a judicial officer by a specified date.

 What happens in the meeting?

-When you meet with a Judicial Officer you will be asked about the alleged violation and given the opportunity to present any relevant information, documents, or contact information for witnesses.
-Honesty is important, and will used as a factor in the decision making process.
+When you meet with a judicial officer you will be asked about the alleged violation and given the opportunity to present any relevant information, documents, or contact information for witnesses.
+Honesty is important, and will be used as a factor in the decision making process.
 Meetings are scheduled for one hour.
 Please familiarize yourself with the Student Conduct Code and the review process prior to your meeting.

 Please see the section titled Non-Academic violations review process or Academic Review process for a full description of the judicial process.